 - Sparkling wines

-- Lighter and fruiter red wines
+- Lighter and more fruity red wines

-- Varietal wines from lesser known regions
+- Wines from lesser-known regions

-- Vegan and organic local wines
+- Local vegan and organic wines

-- Cannabis infused-wines.
+- Cannabis infused-wines

 11. Bonus: The Top Food Trends Right Now